Skip to Content

 Don't forget bicycle helmet safety!
 Wearing a helmet is one of the most important things you can do to ensure your safety, yet it’s the one most people ignore.
 Regardless of the level of skill you may think you have, riding without a helmet means risking a life-threatening head injury.
 Cuts, bruises and scratches will heal but the impact of a serious head injury can last forever.

-If you’ve been injured in a bicycle accident, contact our Philadelphia bicycle accident lawyer to request a free case consultation.
+If you’ve been injured in a bicycle crash, contact our Philadelphia bicycle crash lawyer to request a free case consultation.

 Share To: